NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 During these three break periods, all residence hall outside door locks are changed to prevent unauthorized access and except for the international students and athletes who have been cleared to remain, all students must vacate their room and residence hall before they close.
 Authorized student athletes and international students who live in Polis, New Hall & Tower will be issued a break key to access their hall.

 Access to Woodlawn, Firestine, Ferncliff or Myers is not allowed at any time during the break period.
-International students and athletes who reside in one of these halls will need to make arrangements to stay with teammates or friends in off-campus housing/apartments during the entire break period.
+International students and athletes who reside in one of these halls will be required to make arrangements to stay with teammates or friends in off-campus housing/apartments during the entire break period.

 May I Have A Loft In My Room?